ajbarea/goal-seeker-ai/README.md

 1. Press **L** to start the reinforcement learning process
 2. The robot will undergo multiple training episodes
-3. Learning statistics will be displayed in the console
+3. Learning statistics will be displayed in the console with emoji indicators for important events
 4. After training completes, the robot automatically switches to goal-seeking mode
 5. Performance plots are saved to the data directory